dbrenken-code/MECH501_asgn2/README.md

 These are: ./Models and ./CNN_data/audio

-The contents for ./Models is mandatory for compiling the markdown in the main .ipynb file.
+The contents of ./Models contains the results of my models as well as pretrained models which may be run

 The contents of ./CNN_data/audio are the .wav files from the original dataset.
 This is mandatory to generate the dataset